• Skip to primary navigation

 • R-Jio’s offering will include voice, high-speed data, digital commerce, media and payment services.

-• 4G-capable smartphone and tablet to cost below Rs 4,000 (as of now the cheapest 4G phone is priced at Rs 5,000).
-The biggest hurdle for the adoption of 3G services was the cost of 3G-capable smartphones.
+• 4G-capable smartphones and tablets to cost below Rs 4,000 (as of now, the cheapest 4G phone is priced at Rs 5,000).
+The biggest hurdle to adopting 3G services was the cost of 3G-capable smartphones.

 • Monthly plan: Rs 300-500 (data usage details not revealed yet).